dannofield/Programming-a-Real-Self-Driving-Car/README.md

 This package contains the waypoint updater node: waypoint_updater.py.
 The purpose of this node is to update the target velocity property of each waypoint based on traffic light and obstacle detection data.
 This node will subscribe to the /base_waypoints, /current_pose, /obstacle_waypoint, and /traffic_waypoint topics, and publish a list of waypoints ahead of the car with target velocities to the /final_waypoints topic.

+After we have loaded all the waypoints we will start publishing all these points to the waypoint_follower along with messages to the/twist_cmd topic.
+This node has a PID controller that is called from the dbw_node to create commands like accelerating, brake, turn, or stop.

 <p align="center">
   <img src="./images_result/pidControl.png" />
 </p>